 Are you ready for 2030?
 Discover all of the steps you need to take to plan for an energy-efficient right here.

 The key benefits of Li-ion batteries

 For material handling organisations looking to adopt lithium-ion batteries, you can welcome a whole host of benefits.

-- They consume less energy which contributes towards a lower TCO
+- They consume less energy which contributes to a lower TCO

-- hey offer fast charging – within one hour – and can also be opportunity-charged, improving efficiency
+- They offer fast charging – within one hour – and can also be opportunity-charged, improving efficiency

 - Their lifetime is typically 3-4 times longer than other battery alternatives such as lead-acid

 - They don’t require maintenance or gassing, reducing cost and downtime